 I guess I’ve always identified as Bisexual.
 Before I even knew that such a label existed I was attracted to both boys and girls and it wasn’t an issue for me.
-In my eyes I liked who I liked and I felt no need to tell anyone or explain it.
+In my eyes I liked who I liked and I felt no need to tell anyone or to explain it.

 The first sign that who I was wasn’t exactly “acceptable” in society was when my cousin (an overzealous Christian who believed one should only date to marry and only in their late twenties) walked in on me kissing my former girlfriend.
 She was shocked…appalled possibly.
-After she asked the girl to leave she sat me down and told me that ‘we don’t do that’ because God didn’t like it and that I shouldn’t let the Devil lead me into Sin. ’Women are supposed to be with men’ she continued and concluded by identifying my behavior as one of the reasons why ‘God doesn’t like the earth’.
+After she asked the girl to leave she sat me down and told me that ‘we don’t do that’ because God didn’t like it and that I shouldn’t let the Devil lead me into Sin.
+‘Women are supposed to be with men’ she continued and concluded by identifying my behavior as one of the reasons why ‘God doesn’t like the earth’.
 I was confused and emphatically insisted “But I like her…” My cousin would have none of it.
-She admonished me so I decided that from that point on I would probably start hiding things.
+She admonished me so I decided that from that point on, I would probably start hiding things.
 It was my second biggest secret.
-I had convinced myself that it wasn’t really a secret just something I didn’t talk about because it wasn’t necessary to do so.
+I had convinced myself that it wasn’t really a secret but rather something I didn’t talk about because it wasn’t necessary to do so.
 In high school, I decided it no longer mattered.
 I discussed it (to varying degrees) if and when it came up.
 The responses were mixed and sometimes predictably annoying.

 From the women: